Vitalisn4/LinkSphere/README.md

 [![Frontend CI](https://github.com/Nkwenti-Severian-Ndongtsop/LinkSphere/actions/workflows/frontend-ci.yml/badge.svg)](https://github.com/Nkwenti-Severian-Ndongtsop/LinkSphere/actions/workflows/frontend-ci.yml)
 [![Backend CI](https://github.com/Nkwenti-Severian-Ndongtsop/LinkSphere/actions/workflows/backend-ci.yml/badge.svg)](https://github.com/Nkwenti-Severian-Ndongtsop/LinkSphere/actions/workflows/backend-ci.yml)

 # LinkSphere - Your Personal Link Management Platform

 LinkSphere is a modern, user-friendly web application that helps you organize, manage, and share your links efficiently.
-Built with React, TypeScript, and Tailwind CSS, it offers a beautiful and intuitive interface with both light and dark mode support.
+Built with React and TypeScript for the frontend, and Rust with SQLx for the backend, it offers a beautiful and intuitive interface with both light and dark mode support.

 ## 🌟 Features

 ### Authentication & Security
-- Secure user registration and login system
+- Secure user registration and login system with JWT
 - Email verification with OTP
 - Password reset functionality
 - Protected routes and secure session management
+- Password hashing with bcrypt
+- Rate limiting and CSRF protection

 ### Link Management
 - Create and organize your links with custom titles and descriptions